 Find paradise on Nacpan Beach

-Exploring Nacpan beach in El Nido shouldn’t be missed when visiting Palawan.
+You really shouldn’t miss Nacpan beach in El Nido when visiting Palawan.
 Although the road going to the beach is bumpy and muddy when it’s raining, when you get there, you’ll think you’ve found paradise.
 This 4-kilometre-long, fine-sand beach is surrounded by lush jungle dotted with coconut trees.
 The jewel-blue sea slowly laps at the sand, providing a soothing soundtrack.

 Recommended by Ferna of Everywhere With Ferna